Space-Eternity-3/SE3-Website/docs/SE3Documentation/SE3Documentation.md

 title: "SE3 Documentation"
 ---

-This documentation contains all data, which is needed to understand SE3 technical side.
+Here you can find all technical data about SE3.

 - [Game Data](./GameData/)
 - [Datapack info](./DatapackInfo/)